simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 a python interpreter to look in a specific location for packages.
 This means that a virtual environment for project A can include different packages than the virtual environment for project B.

-### Global isolation

-**Suggestion**: Use [`pipx`][pipx]

-[`pipx`][pipx] is a tool which installs a single binary - for example the AWS CLI - into its own virtual environment.
-This isolates **its** packages from everything else.
-When combined with [`asdf`][asdf], this means that Python version upgrades are up to you, and therefore will not break your packages at unpredictable times.

-This isolation is **especially** true for Python dependency managers.
-They should be installed in a unique environment so that they don't pick up packages from outside by accident.

 ### Project isolation